databrickslabs/cicd-templates/README.md

 - Add a remote origin to the local repo
 - Push the code
 - Open the GitHub Actions for your project to verify the state of the deployment pipeline

+### Setting up CI/CD pipeline on Azure DevOps

+- Create a new repository on GitHub
+- Connect the repository to Azure DevOps
+- Configure `DATABRICKS_HOST` and `DATABRICKS_TOKEN` secrets for your project in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops)
+- Add a remote origin to the local repo
+- Push the code
+- Open the Azure DevOps Ui to check the deployment status

 ## Deployment file structure
 A sample deployment file could be found in a generated project.